A double-layered banana cake with miniature chocolate chips and a delicious chocolate frosting

 Place a layer, flat side up, on a plate or cake stand.
 With a knife or offset spatula, spread the frosting over the flat side.
 Place the second layer on top, rounded side up, and spread the frosting evenly on the top and sides of the cake.
 Cover the cake and store at room temperature up to 4 days or in the refrigerator for up to 6.

-Recipe republished (with permission) from Sally’s Baking Addiction Cookbook.
+Banana Cake recipe republished (with permission) from Sally’s Baking Addiction Cookbook.

 More Banana Recipes: